 Embedded software (also referred to as firmware) is a kind of software designed to run on hardware that wouldn’t normally be defined as a computer.
 For example, the software in a car or a robot vacuum cleaner are examples of embedded software.
 As is software developed for robotics like those used to automate production lines or IoT (internet of things) devices like smart doorbells or virtual assistants (Alexa, Apple HomePod, Google Assistant etc.).

-Embedded software engineers need specific skills and knowledge application software specialists often don’t, including be able to read schematics and component data sheets, communication protocols between processors and other components, ability to convert between decimal, hexadecimal and binary and use bit manipulation.
+Embedded software engineers need specific skills and knowledge application software specialists often don’t like being able to read schematics and component data sheets, communication protocols between processors and other components, ability to convert between decimal, hexadecimal and binary and use bit manipulation.

 Developing embedded software involves the use of a cross compiler that converts code developed on a computer into a format executable on the target device.
 Debugging is also different and requires the use of an in-circuit emulator and specialist hardware.